Caiaimage/Robert Daly/Getty Images

 Check out high-interest, low-penalty CDs

 And today's average CD rates are indeed depressing.
-They range from 0.13% annually on a 3-month CD to 0.8% annually on a 5-year CD, according to Bankrate.com's latest survey of banks and thrifts.
+They range from 0.13 percent annually on a three-month CD to 0.81 percent annually on a five-year CD, according to Bankrate.com's latest survey of banks and thrifts.

-With the possibility of the Fed raising interest rates this year, you shouldn't lock in rates this low.
+With the possibility of the Fed raising interest rates before the end of this year, you shouldn't lock in rates this low.

 Instead, look for above-average interest rates and low early withdrawal penalties.

 For example, Ally Bank offers no-penalty, 11-month CDs paying 0.87 percent APY.

-If you have at least $1,000, you'll get a better yield -- 1.25% APY -- with a low early withdrawal penalty of 3 months' interest on a 12- or 18-month CD from Triumph Savings Bank.
+If you have at least $1,000, you'll get a better yield -- 1.3 percent APY -- on a one-year CD from Triumph Savings Bank.
 It's based in Dallas, but anyone can open an FDIC-insured account online.

 If you can withdraw your balance anytime without sacrificing much interest, you can move your balance to higher-paying CDs as rates climb.
 In the meantime, you've locked in a higher interest rate than you could have earned by keeping that money in a savings or money market account.